“A useful rule is that any impacts on species and their habitats should persist for as short a time as possible ― Innes Cuthill

 ▸ Species handling regulations in place are often focused on vertebrates or charismatic species (those that raise attention) and omit other species, although these others species should be given equal consideration.

 There is an increasing demand worldwide for the respectful treatment of species or organisms.
-Practicing empathy and compassion will raise attention to the goodness of science.
-The kind of science that is more than gathering data and making inferences for some elusive goal.
+Practicing empathy and compassion will raise welfare standards for science that happen in the field too.
 With the move of societies towards empathy, we need ecological and wildlife science to ‘ethically’ be ahead of the trend.
-Acting after the fact (reacting to the people pressure) would only damage further Science, already suffering from an anti-science sentiment in more than a few countries.
-The solution is not to obscure the scientific methodology, but to be more transparent and to work with the public towards compassionate science.
+There is a need currently to be more transparent and to work with the public towards compassionate science.

 ▸ Habitat disturbances include trampling, removal, dredging, trawling.
 No matter how well-intentioned and cautious we are, we affect the habitats where we get our data.
 As the human population is increasing in absolute number and reaching all corners of the world, if we can avoid trampling that vegetation, we simply should.